Bernice Morgan (1935-)

 Being mauled to death by a polar bear is only one of the inhospitable hardships faced by the settlers of Cape Random.
-Morgan explores the experiences of outport life in nineteenth century Newfoundland based on the journal of Lavinia Andrews, one of the novel’s main characters, illustrating the perseverance of Cape Random’s inhabitants through death, starvation, and disease, remote from communication.
-As Morgan’s epigraph notes, “hard work could make for a safe place.”
-Yet, it is not just the constant struggle between death, despair and community survival, a persistent Newfoundland theme, that has made Morgan’s novel one of the most memorable in Newfoundland fiction.
-Her ability to question and re-question the evolution of survival, from the creating of a home in Random Passage to the embarking from it in Random Passage’s sequel Waiting for Time (Breakwater 1994), where “a going away can be a homecoming,” that has made her work crucial to the island’s literature.
+Morgan explores the experiences of outport life in 19th century Newfoundland based on the journal of Lavinia Andrews, one of the novel's main characters, illustrating the perseverance of Cape Random's inhabitants through death, starvation, and disease, remote from communication.
+As Morgan's epigraph notes, “hard work could make for a safe place.”
+Yet, it is not just the constant struggle between death, despair and community survival, a persistent Newfoundland and Labrador theme, that has made Morgan's novel one of the most memorable in Newfoundland and Labrador fiction.
+Her ability to question and re-question the evolution of survival, from the creating of a home in Random Passage to the embarking from it in Random Passage's sequel Waiting for Time (Breakwater 1994), where “a going away can be a homecoming,” that has made her work crucial to the province's literature.

-Random Passage’s publication in a post-resettlement Newfoundland evokes the atmosphere and experiences of outport life for many people who have never experienced it.
-In doing so, the foundations of communal identity that many contemporary Newfoundlanders have only encountered through textbook histories is infused with life to create a story that had been factually recorded but scantily embellished.
+Random Passage's publication in a post-resettlement Newfoundland and Labrador evokes the atmosphere and experiences of outport life for many people who have never experienced it.
+In doing so, the foundations of communal identity that many contemporary Newfoundlanders and Labradorians have only encountered through textbook histories is infused with life to create a story that had been factually recorded but scantily embellished.
 The result is no longer imagining it, but living through it in the imagination.

 Waiting for Time